 I went home and looked in the mirror at myself for hours until I saw that I was black.
 Once I saw it, I then understood that being black made me “bad” and “dirty”.
 Until then, I only thought I was Jewish.

 I will never forget my earliest memory of being introduced to racism in my community.
-This earth-shattering moment occurred when I was about 8 or 9 years old, in a shul in Crown Heights.
+This earth-shattering moment occurred when I was about 8 or 9 years old, in a shul in Brooklyn.
 On Shabbat, during the Torah reading, a group of kids would always go out to play in the courtyard, and being shy, I never knew how to ask them if I could play with them.
 Finally, one day, I gathered up the courage and approached these girls, who were playing with a ball, and asked them if I could play.
 The girls made faces and said, “No, you can’t play with us—you’re black and dirty!”

 I didn’t understand.

 I checked my hands and showed them that they were clean.
 They laughed.
 I insisted to them that I had just washed my hands in the bathroom.
 They told me the “dirt” was all over my body, and then made a reference to the word “black” again before running away, laughing.